atharvaparchure/FXCompressor/README.md

 📂 Project Structure
 The project is organized into the following main packages and classes:

-src/
-└── org/
-    └── example/
+org.example

-        ├── Main.java                   # Main class, sets up the GUI and event handling.
+Main.java: The main class that sets up the GUI and handles events.

-        └── ShipPackerUnpacker/
+ShipPackerUnpacker/

-            ├── Packer.java             # Handles the logic for initiating the packing process from the GUI.
+Packer.java: Handles the logic for initiating the packing process from the GUI.

-            ├── ShipPacker.java         # Core logic for reading files and writing them into a packed archive.
+ShipPacker.java: Core logic for reading files and writing them into a packed archive.

-            ├── UnPacker.java           # Handles the logic for initiating the unpacking process from the GUI.
+UnPacker.java: Handles the logic for initiating the unpacking process from the GUI.

-            └── ShipUnPacker.java       # Core logic for reading the packed archive and extracting the files.
+ShipUnPacker.java: Core logic for reading the packed archive and extracting the files.

 ⚙️ How to Run
 Prerequisites: